skylantix/Website/src/content/faq.md

 ### Who runs Skylantix?

 Skylantix is founded and managed by Raphael Bitton, a University of Chicago student learning production infrastructure by managing real servers for real users.
-After graduation, I'm running this full-time from Irvine, California—where the servers live.
+After graduation, I'm running this full-time from Orange County, California—where the servers live.

 ### How is this different from other hosting providers?